 - Install a secure chain-link fence, a minimum of 8-foot-tall above grade, around the perimeter of the building.
 Assume standard pipe columns cast a minimum of 24" into 8" diameter concrete piers.
 The cost estimate assumes a chain link fence; other fence materials could be explored with the District's guidance.
 The length of fencing is approximately 400 lineal feet and is recommended to be at least 20 feet from the perimeter of the building and porches to provide a safety "buffer" space in case collapse of the framing occurs in the future.
+Along the north side of the building, the fence will likely be required to be closer to the building (approximately 10 feet away) due to the steep slope conditions.
+Several trees will be within the fence perimeter and will require coordination with the Tree Protection Plan during installation.
 Assume two gated locations for maintenance personnel access.
-Install signage at building and entry gates. - Weed abatement at perimeter. - Additional factors may need to be considered regarding the recommended lifespan of this option.
+Install signage at building and entry gates. - Remove one Redwood tree and one Laurel tree that are in poor condition.
+Prune the Oak trees as outlined in the Tree Protection Plan included in the Arborist Report by Kielty Arborist Services (see Exhibit H). - Additional factors may need to be considered regarding the recommended lifespan of this alternative.

-The estimated cost for Alternative 1 is \$39,004.
-This cost estimate includes markup and contingencies as noted in detail in the cost estimate report contained in Exhibit H. Additional maintenance costs are included as a separate line item in the cost estimate report.
+The estimated cost for Alternative 1 is \$63,920.
+This cost estimate includes markup and contingencies as noted in detail in the cost estimate report contained in Exhibit I. Additional maintenance costs are included as a separate line item in the cost estimate report.